sosiristseng/template-hexo-next/README.md

 - Listed JS package dependencies in `package.json`
 - GitHub actions for deploy the HTML pages to `master` branch from `source` (default) branch

-## How to Download Latest Release Version of Next theme
+## How to Download the Latest Release Version of Next theme

 In your blog site folder: